FoodSafetyHelpline replied to the following Top Questions:

 Answer: As per Food Safety Regulations, BIS certification & FSSAI License apart from other mandatory requirements for operating a food business.
 Click here to read more about the requirements for Packaged Drinking Water.

 Question: I opened d packet of Tata salt last week and noticed today that it has started turning light blue.
 Please advise how to go forward with it.

 Answer: You may get it tested from a NABL accredited food testing lab to know what is wrong with it.
-Iodised salt contains Iodine and Iodine also gives blue colour with starch under favourable conditions.
-So before concluding any thing, you need to get it tested.
+Iodised salt contains Iodine and Iodine also gives blue color with starch under favorable conditions.
+So before concluding anything, you need to get it tested.